nhsconnect/gpconnect/pages/design/design_product_versioning.md

 When a specification is released, the version number is incremented as follows:

 - **Major** version when *breaking changes* are made
-- **Minor** version when larger *non-breaking* changes are made, for example a new capability, or signficant number of small *non-breaking* changes are made
+- **Minor** version when larger *non-breaking changes* or *unsubstantive breaking changes* are made, for example a new capability; or a signficant number of smaller *non-breaking changes* or *unsubstantive breaking changes* are made
-- **Patch** version when smaller *non-breaking* changes are made
+- **Patch** version when smaller *non-breaking changes* or *unsubstantive breaking changes* are made

+### Types of change ###

+#### Breaking changes ####

-*Breaking changes* are those that would break a consuming system built to the previous version of the specification, when communicating with a provider system built to the the new version.
+*Breaking changes* are those changes made to the specification that require a provider to update their GP Connect API implementation and would cause a consuming system built to any minor or patch version of the same major version of the specification to break.

+*Breaking changes* are therefore issued in a new major version of the specification, in order to allow consuming systems built to previous versions to continue to operate at the previous major version without breaking.

+#### Unsubstantive breaking changes ####

+An *breaking change* may be classified as an *unsubstantive breaking change* where:

+- providers and consumers have not built against any minor or patch version of the same major version of the specification, and therefore the change is not breaking in practice

+- or in consultation with providers and/or consumers, where providers and/or consumers are in the process of building against any minor or patch version of the same major version of the specification

+Where this occurs, previous minor or patch versions of the specifications will either be discontinued ([see below](#pre-release-draft-labels)), or will be amended to include warnings regarding the changed functionality, to ensure consuming (and providing systems) do not build against the changed functionality in the future.

+#### Non-breaking changes ####

+*Non-breaking changes* are:

+- changes made to the specification that do not require a provider to update their API implementation
+- changes made to the specification that do require a provider to update their API implementation but do not cause a consuming system built to any minor or patch version of the same specification to break
+- or other types of guidance or supporting material not classified above

+#### Stylistic changes and clarifications ####

-The version number is NOT incremented when *stylistic changes* are made for example, section renumbering, broken links, style corrections, typos, and improvements to the clarity of wording that do not change the meaning of the specification.
+The version number may not be incremented when *stylistic changes* are made for example, section renumbering, broken links, style corrections, typos, and improvements to the clarity of wording that do not change the meaning of the specification.

 ### Pre-release (draft) labels ###